Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

    make all TARGET=sw_emu LAB=run1
    ```

    This builds both the host software and hardware binary targeted to software emulation.
-The makefile will also generate the platform JSON emulation file to use during emulation.
+The makefile also generates the platform JSON emulation file to use during emulation.

 ### Run Emulation